 Boiler supplies fabricates Shell & Tube Heat exchangers that replace your existing Unit that will meet all industry specifications.
-We meet all ASME and TEMA (B, C, & R) Requirements as well as all of our units comply with Sections l, lV, Vlll, Div.
-1 .
-Just fill out the easy form below with your Name and info from your existing heat exchanger and Heat-exchangerusa.com can get all documents necessary to produce the exact same unit you have now.
-If you are only looking for a Replacement Tube Bundle then please follow this link www.tubebundle.com to get a quote on any size tube bundle or any material need for you specific application.
+We meet all ASME and TEMA (B, C, & R) Requirements as well as all of our units comply with Sections l, lV, Vlll, Div.1.
 Other Manufactures we carry are Bell & Gossett, Armstrong, Alco, American Standard, A.O smith, Cemline, Graham, Old Dominion, Standard Exchange, Taco, Patterson Kelly, Reco, Thrush, Heat Exchanger USA.

 Commercial and industrial professionals rely on heat exchangers to transfer heat energy and remove unwanted heat in diverse applications.
 The service lives of heat exchangers generally range from 10 to 20 years, providing the exchangers are well-maintained.
 However, constant contact with high temperatures and pressures takes a toll on heat exchangers, which often causes premature failure.
 Should equipment failure occur, you have an important decision to make: to repair the faulty component or to replace it.
 Your decision will depend on your budget and the specific issues at hand.